 We know that sometimes going places by car is unavoidable, but there are still some things that you can do to reduce the impact on yourself, your family and your local community.

 Don't idle.
 It is less polluting to turn your engine off and restart it after a minute or longer than to leave your engine running.

 Drive smoothly.
 Anticipate the road conditions and drive smoothly, avoiding sudden sharp breaking or accelerating.
 This will reduce the amount of fuel you use, and therefore reduce your tailpipe emissions, and will also reduce wear on your brakes which can also contribute to particulate emissions.

 Try electric.
 If you are looking into replacing your car, test drive an electric one.
-Lots of car clubs also offer electric vehicles, and there are more and more electric taxis on the road as well.
+Lots of car clubs also offer electric vehicles, and there are more and more electric taxis and buses on the road as well.

 Do face masks protect against air pollution?